 I’d be willing to bet that your photographer didn’t go to business school.
 I’d also be willing to bet that they did very little market research on the photography industry before they dove in.
 I think many people who got into photography initially thought, “If I charge $100 for a 1-hour family session, I’ll be making $100 an hour!
 That’s awesome!”
 Let’s talk about that.
 Based on the polling of professional photographers, what percent of the time do you think photographers spend actually taking photos?
 When I polled the photographers on my site, the average was 8.5%.
 In other larger polls, the number was 4%.
 The rest of the time is spent with editing, marketing, bookkeeping, client communications, etc.

 How about salary?
 After covering overhead costs and paying their taxes, what percent of gross profit do you think the average photographer takes home?
 Based on my polling, the most common answer is 30%, which is in line with other larger polls.
 So let’s do a couple quick scenarios.
 I won’t get too deep into the weeds with the math, but if you’re a math geek and want to check my work, you can find it at the end.
 Bryan is a wedding photographer.
 He wants to work 40 hours per week and have 2 weeks of vacation each year.
 His wedding day package covers 8 hours of shooting time.
 He spends 7% of his time taking photos and gets to keep 30% of his gross profit.
 He needs to take home $30,000 to support himself.
 For Bryan to take home $30,000, he must charge $5,714 per wedding.
 (I’ll include the math at the bottom for those who don’t believe me.)
 Let’s do another scenario.
 Susy is a family photographer and spends 1 hour shooting each session.
 Using the same numbers as Bryan, Susy must charge $714 per family session in order to take home $30,000.
+(If you'd like a more nuanced calculation of your session capacity and estimated rate you should charge, use this calculator.)
 Yes, I know that not all photographers will fit this rule.
 Some will spend more time taking photos, and others will manage to keep more of their gross profit.
 On the flip side, some photographers have a much higher overhead and keep less than 30%.
 And I'm sure you know that $30,000 is not nearly enough to support many households around the country.
 What if Bryan is a single dad with 2 kids living in California?

 I’m willing to bet that the vast majority of photographers didn’t do this math before they started their business.
 And even if they did, many of them would have set their prices lower.
 Why?
 Let’s move to reason #3.